|

 sumptuous red surfaces swelling and expanding from bright nodes of energy that

-vibrated with a continuously changing, patterned life.
+vibrated with a changing, patterned life.

-There is an
+There is an inside to

-reality to which mescalin admitted me was not the reality of visions.
+mescalin admitted me was not the reality of visions.

-Reality existed out there, in
+Reality existed out there, in what I could

-what I could see with my eyes open.
+see with my eyes open.

 I took the mescalin at eleven.

-glass vase.
+vase.

-The vase contained only three flowers-a full-blown Belie of
+The vase contained only three flowers - a full-blown Belie of

 Portugal rose, shell pink with a hint at every petal's base of a hotter,